-A copy of the Group Audit, Risk and Compliance Committee and the Nomination, Remuneration and Governance Committee charters are available on the Company's website.
+The Charters of the Group Audit, Risk and Compliance Committee and the Nomination, Remuneration and Governance Committee are available on the Company's website.

-On an annual basis the performance of senior executives is reviewed against Group profit (Threshold EBITDA) and agreed key performance indicators.
-This review was undertaken during the period.
+On an annual basis the performance of executives is reviewed against Group profit (EBITDA) and agreed key performance indicators.